fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Get-AzureCertificate.md

 ## PARAMETERS

 ### -ServiceName
-Specifies the name of the azure_2 service from which this cmdlet gets a certificate.
+Specifies the name of the Azure service from which this cmdlet gets a certificate.

 ```yaml
 Type: String